MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/shifts-connector-ukg-known-issues.md

 This issue can occur if multiple users, using the same device, try to connect to Teams Shifts app and require to single sign-on (SSO) in UKG Dimensions.

-For example, a user A signs in to Teams, requests a time off request, and signs out.
-To perform the request, user A was required to introduce their AAD credentials to verify (SSO).
+For example, user A signs in to Teams, requests a time off request, and signs out.
+To perform the request, user A was required to introduce their Azure AD credentials to verify (SSO).
 Using the same device, user B signs in to Teams and tries to perform another action in Shifts that requires SSO.

 In this scenario, an issue occurs in which the user B is signed in to Teams and Shifts but user A is still signed in to UKG Dimensions.